 Outdoor baby shower venues

 When it comes to finding a spot to host your outdoor baby shower, you don’t have to get fancy (though you certainly can if you want to).
 All you need is a place where you can comfortably seat everyone on your guest list, without them feeling cramped.
-Your choice of refreshments (whether you’d prefer to serve a sit-down meal or you’d rather provide some light bites) will also lend a hand in the venue you choose.
+Your choice of refreshments (whether you’d prefer to serve a sit-down meal or you’d rather provide some light bites) will also lend a hand in the outdoor venue you choose.

-If you’re open to hosting your outdoor baby shower in public, a park makes a great option, and you can also see if your church has a garden you can rent out.
+If you’re open to hosting your outdoor baby shower in public, a park makes a great option.
+You can also see if your church has a garden you can rent out.
 If you’re inviting friends with kids, a local playground (or a park with a playground) is another fantastic choice, as it gives the little ones a place to play, while adults can still keep an eye on them.
 A backyard or front lawn can also be dressed up to look festive—perfect for a casual celebration.
-If your budget allows, you can also look into renting out an outdoor space at a local restaurant, hotel, or country club for a shower that feels just a touch fancier.
+If your budget allows, you can also look into renting out an outdoor special event space at a local restaurant, hotel, or country club for a shower that feels just a touch fancier.

 What to do at an outdoor baby shower?